pnnl/copper/README.md

 Contributions (issues and pull requests) are welcomed and greatly appreciated.
 Guidelines are provided in the documentation.

 # Help
-If you need help using Copper, please open an issue and one of the developer will get back to you at their earliest convenience.
+If you need help using Copper, please open an issue and one of the developers will get back to you at their earliest convenience.